 Until Australian stores learn that their potential clients are now educating themselves as to how much products cost overseas and they discover how much cheaper those goods are, in comparison to local prices and they realise how they are being ripped off, local stores will continue to lose sales at an alarming rate.
 The advent of Internet shopping has meant that Australian stores have now lost their monopoly on retail sales and they either have to compete with on-line merchants or die.

-Imposing GST on on-line goods will not deter people from shopping on-line, because even with that, the goods are still cheaper to buy on-line by far.
+The imposition of GST on on-line goods does not deter people from shopping on-line, because even with that, the goods are still cheaper to buy on-line by far.
 Even worse for local retailers, the variety of merchandise on-line far exceeds what local retailers have on their shelves, so on-line shoppers have a far better selection.
 Of course the other major aspect of on-line shopping is that prices can be compared and the best deal found without leaving the house.
 On-line shoppers don't have to trek around a variety of local stores and haggle with salesmen for the best prices when they can do it with a few mouse clicks and the goods are delivered to their doors.